 Secondly, you can use marine aluminum cleaners.
 These cleaners help improve aluminum shine and decrease stains, oxidation, and surface damage.

 Don’t worry, though.
 Unlike with vinegar, you don’t have to worry about chemical damage.
-Although these agents are strong, they won’t damage the aluminum surface.
+Although these agents are potent, they won’t damage the aluminum surface.

 However, these cleaners can be toxic.
 If you’re using them, be careful with a few things.
 For instance, wear protective equipment such as gloves and eye goggles.